43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 but I personally would hold off on using it in production until they have answers.

+The last question is one a lot of people will be asking because Polymer experienced it a few times.
+Most or all of the specs are now stable and widely accepted, so its safe to say Lit likely won't go through those same drastic changes.

 My opinion on this is that you let Lit settle a bit, see it reach 1.0 and then make your decision.